shashankkatte/ts-playground/README.md

 # TypeScript Playground

-A collection of TypeScript Apps, code snippets and exercises for anyone to understand typescript and associated design patterns.
+A collection of TypeScript Apps, code snippets and exercises for anyone to understand TypeScript and associated design patterns.

-## What is Typescript?
+## What is TypeScript?

-> Typescript = JavaScript + A Type system
+> TypeScript = JavaScript + A Type system

 We are adding some additional syntax to our JS code... or the type system.
 Think of it as flexibility of JavaScript with strict typse system as C# or Java.

-Typescript has no effect on how the code gets executed by browser or Node.
+TypeScript has no effect on how the code gets executed by browser or Node.

-> Typescript is like a friend sitting behind you while coding, helping you catch errors while you code.
+> TypeScript is like a friend sitting behind you while coding, helping you catch errors while you code.

-## How Typescript helps?
+## How TypeScript helps?

 1. Helps us catch errors during development
 2. Uses type annotations to analyse our code
-3. Only active during development, the browser or node doesnt understand typescript, it is just to make development and debugging life easier.
+3. Only active during development, the browser or node doesnt understand TypeScript, it is just to make development and debugging life easier.
 4. Doesnt provide any performance optimization.
 It is still our JavaScript that runs in the end.

 ## How do we run our code with type script?

-1. Create / write typescript code (.ts file extension)
+1. Create / write TypeScript code (.ts file extension)
-2. Run it through typescript compiler which spits out JavaScript code
+2. Run it through TypeScript compiler which spits out JavaScript code
 3. Run this javascript code from compiler as usual in browser or node.
-(Again now browser or node has no idea we used typescript)
+(Again now browser or node has no idea we used TypeScript)

-## Getting Typescript - Environment setup
+## Getting TypeScript - Environment setup

-Install typescript through npm as global module, using this command in the terminal
+Install TypeScript through npm as global module, using this command in the terminal

-`npm install -g typescript`
+`npm install -g TypeScript`

-Also install command line tool ts-node that allows us to compile and execute typescript code with one command at our terminal
+Also install command line tool ts-node that allows us to compile and execute TypeScript code with one command at our terminal

 `npm install -g ts-node`